-Servicemembers Civil Relief Act Credit Cards
+Servicemembers Civil Relief Act credit cards

-Alex: Did you know that as an active member of the military, you may be able to save money on interest and credit card fees as part of the Servicemembers Civil Relief Act (SCRA)?
+Did you know that as an active member of the military, you may be able to save money on interest and credit card fees as part of the Servicemembers Civil Relief Act (SCRA)?

 The act protects active-duty military from high interest rates and other financial obligations while they’re serving.
 And some banks go beyond the minimum requirements, like reducing your cards’ interest rate to as low as 0% or waiving annual fees!

 And both cards come with incredible benefits, like huge welcome bonuses, annual travel credits, and access to luxurious airport lounges all over the world.
 Outside of active duty, standard variable rates apply.

 Each bank has its own rules on how they handle SCRA credit cards.
 I’ll show you how military personnel can lower their interest rates, and avoid fees, while still enjoying awesome travel perks!